JakovFreund/tabletop-assistant/tasks.md

 - DM can search all ItemData, SpellData and StatusEffects and add them to his inventory where they can be edited (items get random id on clone - itemIDs in ItemData don't matter)
 - use Jackson to save ItemData and SpellData to jsons and load them on startup (add "outdated" comment to .py scripts)
 - advanced character sheet (when you click on a stat it shows you how it got that nunber - formula and subnumbers)
+- backend custom errors/exceptions and remove/replace all System.out.println with exceptions
 - each creature has a known spell list/statuseffect list and when they view another creature they see "unknown" status effects
 - PCs can learn of a statusEffect, subrace or item by reading a book about it, and they gain it to the known list (also gained if another PC tells them about it)
 - creature.knownStatusEffects (StatusEffect), knownSubraces (Subrace), knownItems (UUID for Items with item.needsIdentify: true)